XU-GITHUB-curry/FBSNet/README.md

 # Datasets

 We used Cityscapes dataset and CamVid sataset to train our model.
-Please download it from [here](https://www.cityscapes-dataset.com/).
+Please download it from [Cityscapes](https://www.cityscapes-dataset.com/) and [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/).